H-1B Visa Clinical Auditor Jobs

 - Ability to analyze data, maintain designated production standards, and organize multiple projects and tasks.

-- Knowledge of health insurance products and various lines of business.
+- In-depth knowledge of medical terminology, ICD-10 and CPT-4 coding.
+Knowledge of health insurance products and various lines of business.

 - Detail-oriented individual with excellent organizational skills.

-- Keyboard dexterity and accuracy.
-High level of oral and written communication skills.
+- High level of oral and written communication skills.

-- Proficiency with Microsoft Office products (Excel, Access, OneDrive, OneNote, and Word).
+- Proficiency with Microsoft Office products (Excel, Access, OneDrive, OneNote and Word).

 - Current licensure either in the state where the facility is located or, if the facility is in a state covered by the multistate Nursing Licensure Compact (NLC) agreement, a multistate license issued by a participating NLC state.
 Hires and current employees working on an out-of-state NLC license who later change their residency to the state where the facility is also located will have 60 days upon changing their residency to apply for licensure within that state.